AnimALICEData/ALICE-Blender-Animation/README.md

 aliBuild build AliPhysics --defaults user -z aliroot5
 ```

+# Running the code

-After that, you are ready to pick an ESD file at CERN's Open Data Portal.
+At this point, you are ready to pick an ESD file at CERN's Open Data Portal.
 ESD files regarding the ALICE experiment can be found on
 http://opendata.cern.ch/search?page=1&size=20&experiment=ALICE.
 You can either manually download your ESD file and save it in the
 project's repository directory (in the same path as this `README.md` file), under the name `AliESDs.root`, or have your ESD be downloaded automatically, as explained
 further.